Forest Practices and Climate Change

 Biodiversity and extinction

 The BC government kills wolves to ‘save’ caribou when what is needed is to stop logging and other resource activities in areas where caribou live.
-Spotted owl habitat is being logged despite there being only two spotted owls, Canada’s last surviving breeding pair, left in the wild.
+Meanwhile spotted owl habitat is being logged despite there being only two spotted owls, Canada’s last surviving breeding pair, left in the wild.

 Articles